-NO.23 SOUADRON No.23 Squadron (23SQN) is the airbase operations support squadron at RAAF Base Amberley.
-Originally formed as a Citizen Air Force unit at Laverton, Victoria in May 1937, 23SQN's presence in Queensland dates back to 1943, although the squadron has only been based at RAAF Base Amberley since September 1955 and has supported Amberley's flying squadrons since 1960.
-23SQN provides a wide range of capabilities that are coordinated through the 23SQN Air Base Command Post.
-These capabilities include Airfield Engineering, an Air Weapons Range, Catering, Chaplains, Aviation and Structural Fire Fighting, Physical Training Instruction, Logistics Services, Mechanical Equipment Operations and Maintenance, Air Movements, Aviation Safety Management, Visits Coordination, Road Movements, Aviation Refuelling and Base Armament Management.
-23SQN also has a Base Warrant Officer and an Indigenous Liaison Officer who provide specialist support to other units on RAAF Base Amberley.
+NO.23 SQUADRON No.23 Squadron (23SQN) is the airbase operations support squadron at RAAF Base Amberley.
+23SQN was originally formed as a Citizen Air Force unit at Laverton, Victoria in May 1937.
+23SQN's presence in Queensland dates back to 1943, although the squadron has only been based at RAAF Base Amberley since September 1955 and has supported Amberley's flying squadrons since 1960.
+23SQN provides a wide range of capabilities that are coordinated through the 23SQN Air Base Operations Centre.
+These capabilities include airfield engineering, catering, chaplains, aviation and structural firefighting, physical training instruction, weapons training, base armoury, airbase security, logistics services, mechanical equipment operations and maintenance, air movements, aviation safety management, visits coordination, road movements, aviation refuelling and base armament management.
+23SQN also has a RAAF Safe Advisor, Base Warrant Officer and an Indigenous Liaison Officer who provide specialist support to other units on RAAF Base Amberley.